tradecloud/tradecloud-docs-api-v2/order/buyer/cancel.md

 * `Cancelled` lines cannot be cancelled again

 {% hint style="warning" %}
-When using the simple delivery schedule, the `cancelled` indicator is only supported for the first order line of each item number.
+When using the single delivery per order line feature, the `cancelled` indicator is only supported for the first order line of each item number.
 The other lines with the same item number will also be cancelled together with the first line.
 {% endhint %}

 ## Cancelling by resending an order using the `/order` API